 It is not sufficient if there are no dedicated staff supervising the FEC area, whether using a premises licence or permit.
 Placing responsibility on security or cleaning staff associated with the wider development (eg shopping centre) is unlikely to be adequate.

 This may be a subject suitable for inclusion in your gambling policy statement.

 If the permit holder is claiming, or believes that, machines are skill machines we would encourage you to require them to provide written assurance from the supplier/manufacturer that this is indeed the case.

-So for example if the uFEC permit was issued on 1 October 2007, the applicant would need to apply for renewal between 1 April 2017 and 1 August 2017.
+For example if the UFEC permit was issued on 1 October 2007, the applicant would need to apply for renewal between 1 April 2017 and 1 August 2017.